Please don’t hesitate to contact us if you have any questions about trips, special events, charter or any other query.

 After her glory year at sea in the Atlantic, the Matthew was owned by the Bristol merchant, John Shipman.
 He was the port’s richest shipowner, being owner or part owner of five great ships by 1513.

 Many more expeditions to the New World were launched from Bristol in the decade after Cabot’s voyages but they generally seem to have employed much larger ships, such as the 120-ton Gabriel and the 130-ton Jesus Bonaventure.
-Bristol’s merchants probably chose to use larger vessels for the later expeditions to carry enough food, stores and goods to supply them through long voyages and to trade with the people they encountered in other lands.
+Bristol’s merchants probably chose to use larger vessels for the later expeditions to carry enough food, stores and goods to supply them through long voyages and to trade with the people they encountered on their arrival.